 Jamie Litvack, MD, MPH

-Prior to relocating to the pacific northwest, Dr. Litvack was an Assistant Professor of Clinical Otolaryngology-Head & Neck Surgery at Georgetown University where she enjoyed teaching medical students and residents and provided rhinology care for veterans at the Washington DC VA Medical Center.
-She is a board-certified otolaryngologist and active member of the American Medical Association, American Academy of Otolaryngology-Head & Neck Surgery, and Northwest Academy of Otolaryngology.
-She is a fellow of the American Rhinologic Society.
-She has chaired national committees for her specialty and subspecialty societies and previously served as the Treasurer/Secretary of the Washington DC Metropolitan Otolaryngology Society.
+Prior to relocating to the Pacific Northwest, Dr. Litvack was an Assistant Professor of Clinical Otolaryngology-Head & Neck Surgery at Georgetown University where she enjoyed teaching medical students and residents and provided rhinology care for veterans at the Washington DC VA Medical Center.
+She is a board-certified otolaryngologist and a fellow of the American Rhinologic Society.
+She has served as committee chair for her national specialty and subspecialty societies.
+She is an active member of the American Medical Association, American Academy of Otolaryngology-Head & Neck Surgery, American Rhinologic Society and Northwest Academy of Otolaryngology.

 Undergraduate Education: Dartmouth College